To file a car accident claim in Ohio, you must:

-Certain elements can complicate a car accident case, such as hit-and-run cases or cases involving an uninsured or underinsured driver, so it can be beneficial to work with an attorney who can navigate the insurance claims system for you.
+Certain elements can complicate a car accident case, such as hit-and-run cases or cases involving an uninsured or underinsured driver.
+It can be beneficial to work with an attorney who can navigate insurance coverage.
 They know how to pursue compensation and which elements should be included in your case.

 Are There Specific Duties an Attorney Will Fulfill for My Claim?

-Some legal duties that your lawyer may fulfill include:
+Some legal duties that your auto accident lawyer may fulfill include: